shmulib/CGLSP/README.md

 an environment.yml file to create a conda virtual environment with the required dependencies.
 I also created a pip compatible requirements.txt file in the dependencies directory, but an attempt to create a virtualenv virtual environment using pip failed due to pip being unable to find all required packages.

-To clone the repo and setup the required conda virtual enviroment execute the following commands:
+To clone the repo and setup the required conda virtual enviroment execute the following commands (note the \ for Windows):

 ```
 git clone https://github.com/shmulib/CGLSP.git